Greystones: History

 Greystones is located south of the site of an ancient castle of the Barony of Rathdown.
 There was a hamlet which, like Rathdown Castle, was known as Rathdown, and which appeared on a 1712 map.
 This site occupied an area now known as the Grove, north of Greystones harbour, but only the ruins of a chapel, St. Crispin's Cell, survive.
-Greystones is a much more recent settlement and is first mentioned in Topographia Hibernica, a 1795 publication.
+Greystones is a much more recent settlement and is first mentioned in Topographia Hibernica by Wm.
+Wenman Seward, a 1795 publication.
 Here it is described as a "noted fishing place four miles beyond Bray."

 In the early 19th century, there were some families scattered around the harbour, Blacklion, Windgates, Killincarrig and Rathdown.
 Delgany was a more substantial and longer-established village.
-However, Greystones was put on the map with the coming of the railway in 1855, a difficult undertaking which was performed in consultation with Isambard Kingdom Brunel, the famous engineer.
+However, Greystones was put on the map with the coming of the railway in 1855, a difficult undertaking which was performed in consultation with the engineer Isambard Kingdom Brunel.
 The railway station was built on the line dividing the properties of two landowners: the La Touche family of Bellevue House (now in ruins, near Delgany), and the Hawkins-Whitshed family of Killincarrig House (which is now Greystones Golf Club).
 It provided links with Bray and Dublin and left room for development on the adjoining estates.